-In recent years, one of the hottest trends in the world of website design has been “headless CMS,” and WordPress, the most popular content management system in the world, is no exception.
-But what exactly is “Headless WordPress” and should you use it?
-Read on to find out more.
+In recent years, one of the hottest trends in the world of web design has been the “headless CMS,” and WordPress, the world’s most popular content management system, is no exception.
+But what exactly is “Headless WordPress” and should you be using it?
+Read on to learn more.

 What is Headless WordPress?

-Traditionally, WordPress operates as a “coupled CMS”, which means that the front-end (the website that users see) and the back-end (the administration panel) are closely related.
+Traditionally, WordPress works as a “coupled CMS,” meaning that the front-end (the page users see) and back-end (the admin panel) are tightly coupled.
 Changes made in the back-end are immediately visible on the front-end.

 “Headless” is a technical term that means “without a front-end.”
-In the case of WordPress, this means that we only use WordPress as a content management system (CMS), and we do not use its front-end.
-Instead, you can use any front-end technology such as React, Vue, Angular, etc. to display content from WordPress using the REST API or GraphQL API.
+In the case of WordPress, this means that we are only using WordPress as a content management system (CMS) and not using its front-end.
+Instead, we can use any front-end technology like React, Vue, Angular, etc. to display content from WordPress using REST API or GraphQL API.

 Should I use Headless WordPress?